hucker/pipethis/README.md

 ---
 ## Contributions

 Contributions are welcome!
 Please fork the repository, create a new branch for your changes, and submit a pull request.
-Ensure all tests pass before submitting.
+If possible, ensure all tests pass before submitting.

 ---